jpallath/tivix/README.md

 Forgive me on my MarkDown syntax.
 I actually haven't worked with MarkDown for quite some time so my styling and use of it will be far from desired.

+## Installation

+git clone this project.  cd into the project.  yarn install or npm install the dependencies and then npm start.
+This project is on default on localhost:3000.

 ## Project

 So in the following sections, I'll explain my use of React/Redux throughout the project, the design, and the overall project.